kuvajaan/git-project01/README.md

-This is mah readme, har
+This is mah readme

+Now we are updating for the visual studio code, it is very important that you first pull before you push when opening doors